-ALSO READGreece should be able to borrow on markets from mid-2018, ESM head says Euro zone's Dijsselbloem calls for ESM to be turned into a European IMF Berlin, Paris vow to speed up eurozone integration Euro zone investor morale hits almost 10-year high IMF's Lagarde offers euro zone Greek debt compromise, Handelsblatt says
+ALSO READEurozone needs joint budget to help members in crisis - ESM's Regling Greece should be able to borrow on markets from mid-2018, ESM head says Euro zone's Dijsselbloem calls for ESM to be turned into a European IMF Berlin, Paris vow to speed up eurozone integration Euro zone investor morale hits almost 10-year high

-BERLIN (Reuters) - The euro zone should have a limited joint fiscal capability to support individual member states in case of a sudden crisis, the head of the European Stability Mechanism was quoted as saying ahead of a French-German summit on Thursday.
+BERLIN (Reuters) - The euro zone should have a limited joint fiscal capability to support individual member states in case of a sudden crisis, the head of the bloc's rescue fund was quoted as saying ahead of a meeting between the French and German leaders on Thursday.

-Asked if Chancellor Angela Merkel should back French President Emmanuel Macron's call to give the euro zone a single finance minister and a common budget, Klaus Regling told German business daily Handelsblatt that he did not want to lecture Merkel.
+Asked if German Chancellor Angela Merkel should back French President Emmanuel Macron's call for a single euro zone finance minister and a common budget, Klaus Regling told German business daily Handelsblatt that he did not want to lecture Merkel.

-"But I think that we need a limited fiscal capacity in the euro zone in order to support single member states in case of sudden crisis," said Regling, a German official.
+"But I think that we need a limited fiscal capacity in the euro zone in order to support single member states in case of sudden crisis," said Regling, a German who heads the European Stability Mechanism.

-Such a "rainy day fund" should have the volume of an equivalent of one to two percent of the euro zone's gross domestic product (GDP), Regling added.
-This would mean roughly 100 to 200 billion euros ($115 billion to $229 billion).
+Such a "rainy day fund" should be roughly equivalent 1-2 percent of the euro zone's gross domestic product (GDP), Regling added.
+That would be roughly 100 to 200 billion euros ($115 billion to $229 billion) at present.

 ($1 = 0.8732 euros)

-(Reporting by Michael Nienaber; Editing by Paul Carrel)
+(Reporting by Michael Nienaber; Editing by Paul Carrel and Catherine Evans)